Talk to the experts

 You can access independent advice on investing in battery storage from a number of sources, for example:

 - The Queensland Department of Natural Resources, Mines and Energy has a guide on battery storage.

 - Industry body the Clean Energy Council (CEC) has a Guide to Installing Solar for Households.

 - The Clean Energy Council and CSIRO prepared a storage safety FAQ for consumers.

-To take things to the next stage, you will need to find a CEC accredited battery energy storage system installer.
-If you are new to solar – or your solar system requires upgrading to suit your changing requirements – you might deal directly with a retail business that sells solar and battery storage.
+To take things to the next stage, you'll need to find a CEC accredited battery energy storage system installer.
+If you're new to solar – or your solar system requires upgrading to suit your changing requirements – you might deal directly with a retail business that sells solar and battery storage.
 If this is the case, check that they have fully qualified and experienced installers on staff.

 Here is what to look for: